 12. Lisbon, Portugal

 Popular, indolent and melancholy like all major seaside cities, Lisbon is often underestimated but full of charm.
-Discover the neighbourhoods from Bairro Alto to Baixa, passing through Belem and Chiado: here you can discover the true cultural identity of Lisbon, listen and fully appreciate the characteristic and melancholy makes played in some typical venue.
+Discover the neighbourhoods from Bairro Alto to Baixa, passing through Belem and Chiado.
+Here you can discover what to do in Sintra, the true cultural identity of Lisbon, listen and fully appreciate the characteristic and melancholy makes played in some typical venue.

 Lisbon is also a gastronomic adventure: it is true that cod is one of the typical dishes of the Portuguese capital, but the culinary offer is much wider and varied!
 To be aware of is that every self-respecting meal in Lisbon always starts with nibbles, brought to the table even if you have not requested them, and paid only if they are actually eaten.